A student points to a computer monitor while talking with a professor in a research lab.

 • If you have any changes to the job posting

-Upon the acceptance of a job offer, you are required to send us an email to confirm the placement and provide a proof of the student's employment.
+Upon the acceptance of a job offer, send us an email to confirm the placement and provide a proof of the student's employment.
 Make sure to include important details such as: 1) start and end dates, 2) anticipated hours per week, 3) other information such as salary, work location, training, etc.

 Examples of documents and/or proof of your new hire: